 We conduct traditional psychotherapy sessions, but we also work on stress management, time management, relationship issues, and depression, among other things.
-Students seek counseling because they experience some type of discomfort or dissatisfaction in their personal lives.
+Students may seek counseling because they experience some type of discomfort or dissatisfaction in their personal lives or as a means of support for whatever they may be going through.

-Counseling related services are available to all currently enrolled UNCSA students at no cost.
+Counseling related services are available to all UNCSA students currently enrolled full-time at no cost.

 - Career Counseling